zahrag/BIOSCAN-1M/README.md

 stored in a designated directory **BIOSCAN_1M_Insect_checkpoints/classification_checkpoints**, ensuring accurate path configuration to the dataset images, metadata file and results within the main.py script.

-Subsequently, for Order-level classification utilizing the resized and cropped images of the BIOSCAN-1M Insect Large dataset, execute the following instructions:
+Subsequently, for order-level classification utilizing the resized and cropped images of the BIOSCAN-1M Insect Large dataset, execute the following instructions:

 ```bash